 I serve as president of Vibrancy Ins., which brings together the worlds of research, publishing, consulting, and conferencing to support people in exploring new agreements and higher levels of impact resilience and engagement, in the ways that best suit them–whether they want to do it on their own, with process support, with others like them, or with researchers.

 In the research part of this work, I am president of the Institute for Strategic Clarity.
 I have explored and documented the foundations of strategy, large-scale social change, and ecosynomics, as well as teaching graduate classes on strategic design and modeling.
-I also serve as Strategic Advisor for Agreement Structures in Health and Environment Systems in the Center for Health and the Global Environment in the T.H.
-Chan School of Public Health at Harvard University.

 For two decades I was a partner in a consultancy (SDSG then GEP), where I supported leaders in business, government, civil society, and global networks, in bringing greater strategic clarity to their large-scale social changes.